nanzhinet/Banner/README.md

 - Run command ./gradlew remapSpigotJar at first,waiting for source generated
 - Refresh your gradlew
 - Start development
+- If you changed anything about at in libs folder, such as bukkit.at or bukkit_api.at, just restart ./gradlew remapSpigotJar to refresh jar files

 ## Installation (for Linux)
 - You'll need `wget` and `curl`